ruby-rice/rice/doc/stl/vector.rst

   vector.push(37)
   pass_vector(vector)

 In this case, Ruby is wrapping a C++ vector.
-Thefore any changes made to the vector in C++ will be visible to Ruby.
+Therefore any changes made to the vector in C++ will be visible to Ruby.

 However, it is often more convenient to pass a Ruby array instead.
 This is especially true if you are using Rice's :ref:`automatic <stl_class_names>` stl classes.

-Therefore Rice also suppors this usage:
+Therefore Rice also supports this usage:

 .. code-block:: ruby